KevinMc104/Poke-Go-Stats/README.md

 * Publish finished product to Google Play Store

 ## TODO
+* Add Error Interceptor in HTTP3 Client for Retrofit
+* Change it so data is inserted into the database once on Open
+* Inject Service into Repository directly
 * Implement Search feature for Pokemon and Moves
     * Sort by Max CP, Name, Type, Max CP+Type
     * Searchable Pokemon Names/Moves